 “it all looks great IN TEL AVIV on the

 “It is different when you are in the system.
 I myself have a steady client base.
 I have private customers but also work for an IT company, treating employees inhouse, 12 per week.
 They want them in top shape and are willing to pay.”

-Russian is widely spoken and often signs in shops in Tel Aviv are in Ivriet, English and Russian.
+Russian is widely spoken and often signs in shops in Tel Aviv are in Ivrit, English, and Russian.
 Language is the carrier of culture.
 Many came here from former Sovjet republics like Ukraine, Belarus and…Dagestan.
 Regina has been in Israel for 13 years, her father Jacobos came 10 years later.
 They lived in Makhachkala, the capital.
 It is better here is all I understand, they leave the train in Haifa in a hurry.
-Later i read more about their former homecountry and I quite understand their opinion.
-Dagestan is probably the most dangerous and corrupt countries of Europe, possibly of the world.
+Later I read more about their former home country and I quite understand their opinion.
+Dagestan is probably the most dangerous and corrupt country of Europe, possibly of the world.

 I leave this country with nostalgia and sympathy.
 For Tel Aviv especially, where life is harshly capitalistic American style and differences in wealth big and some have multiple jobs to get by.

 Where the Gaza strip is just a few kilometers away and the tension of possible sudden attacks hangs in the air.
 Air raid shelters are a common feature in both poor and more affluent neighborhoods.

 Railroad stations can be converted to bunkers.
 And young soldiers with backpacks and guns are present on the street continuously on their way to report for duty or heading home for the weekend.